 Can AHA facewash help my acne?

 Yes.
 AHA is a powerful exfoliant perfect for clearing skin of dead cells and unclogging pores.
 Removing those dead skin cells helps prevent breakouts whilst reducing signs of ageing and of course brightening your skin.
-But the leading cause of acne is hormonal and so AHA facewash should be used in combination with the POREFAVOR acne supplement which balances hormones and sebum production to treat acne and stop it from coming back.
+But the leading cause of acne is hormonal and so AHA facewash should be used in combination with the POREFAVOR acne supplements which balances hormones and sebum production to treat acne and stop it from coming back.
 For more on why all acne is hormonal check out our blog here.

 Where can I use AHA?